tihomirahristozova/model/reference/standard-document-attributes.md

 sub.ParentDocumentRelationshipType = RelationshipType;
 sub.Parent = ParentDocument;
 ```
 - and then, setting the value in the sub.ParentDocument attribute rises the event of filling in the MasterDocument.
-This is processed as follows (not the sub-document is current document, so we refer it as "*this*" and the parent document is **"Parent"**):
+This is processed as follows (not the sub-document is current document, so we refer it as **"this"** and the parent document is **"Parent"**):

 this.MasterDocument = Parent.MasterDocument;